-- If the designated proctor is unable to proctor the exam, please contact the Distance
+If the designated proctor is unable to proctor the exam, please contact the Office

-Education Office to certify another proctor.
-The exam materials must not be transferred
+of Teaching and Learning to certify another proctor.
+The exam materials must not be

-to another person without authorization and never to the student.
-Exception-if the
+transferred to another person without authorization and never to the student.
+Exception-if

-certified proctor is a librarian or staff at a testing center; any librarians at that
+the certified proctor is a librarian or staff at a testing center; any librarians

 to the student before they begin the exam.